 Geometry is a mathematics course that explores plane figures and their relationships.
 Emphasis is placed on reasoning through the use of deductive proof and problem solving.
 Major areas included are congruent and similar triangles, quadrilaterals, circles, and area.
+Topics will be covered in greater depth, and at a faster pace than in standard geometry.
+Tests are designed to assess both accuracy and efficiency, and thus no extra time is permitted.
 Technology such as the TI-Nspire will be used to enhance student learning.